abfariah/abfariah.github.io/_pages/about.md

 ---
 permalink: /
-title: "PhD candidate in combinatorial optimization and machine learning""
+title: "PhD candidate in machine learning and optimization"
 excerpt: "About me"
 author_profile: true
 redirect_from: